m-riley04/PortfolioWebsite/README.md

 # React Portfolio Website
-A custom portfolio website for all of my personal projects and other fun things I make for myself, my friends, or clients using React.
+A custom portfolio website for all of my personal projects and other fun things I make for myself, my friends, or clients using the React library.

 # Table of Contents
 - [Pages](#Pages)